 "When will I EVER use this?"*

 It's true.
-I grew up in a super white suburb, went to a (fairly) white college, and worked in an industry where effectively everyone is a perfect English speaker.
-So why need a second language at all?
-I mean, I'd love to watch Narcos without English subs, or order in Chinese on my visits into Chinatown, but diving head-first from Duolingo into a real-world situation like that isn't possible... for most people, at least.
+I grew up surrounded by native English speakers, so why bother learning a second language at all?
+I mean, I'd love to watch Narcos without English subs, or order in Chinese on my visits into Chinatown, but diving head-first from Duolingo into a real-world situation like requires a bit more... for most people, at least.
 It's like wanting to be a fantastic singer without necessarily doing it for a living... something cool you can show off once in awhile.

 Sadly, unlike singing, staying proficient in a language is much, much harder.
 Depending on the language, there can be dozens of components to attaining fluency... pronunciation, grammar, spelling, listening, reading, slang, honorifics, colloquialisms, recognizing accents, knowing when and how to conjugate verbs... the list goes on.
 With singing, you can practice alone every night to avoid getting rusty, maybe even belt out a few of your favorite cover songs.